arangodb/docs/3.6/programs-starter-options.md

 - `--cluster.agency-size=int`

-number of agents in agency (default 3).
+number of Agents in Agency (default 3).

 This number has to be positive and odd, and anything beyond 5 probably does not make sense.
-The default 3 allows for the failure of one agent.
+The default 3 allows for the failure of one Agent.

 - `--starter.address=addr`